biomejs/biome/GOVERNANCE.md

 Leads are the owners of the organisation.

 Leads have additional privileges over core contributors.
 Leads control and maintain sensitive project assets and act as tiebreakers in the event of disagreements.
+In case of disagreements, only **one** lead must be involved in the resolution.

 These assets and responsibilities are but are not limited to:
 - Access to social accounts
 - Administration privileges of the [Biome Discord server][discord]
 - Administration privileges of the [Biome GitHub org][gh-org]
 - Website accesses (hosting platform, domain name, etc.)
+- Access to sensitive emails, such as the CoC email

+Also:
 - Ability to vote for new leads
 - Onboard new [core contributors](#core-contributor) and new leads;
 - Takes part in [project decisions](#project-direction-and-planning)

 The ownership of assets is only sometimes evenly distributed among all the leads.

+#### Lead nomination

+Core contributors may only be self-nominated.
+Being a lead only adds burden to a core contributor: more rights to be held accountable with, and more responsibilities.

+When nominating a core contributor, the person has to create a new thread in the `#leads` channel with a case of why the person should join as [core contributor](#core-contributor).

+`#leads` is a private channel available only to people who have the `Lead` role.

+The voting period will follow the [voting rules](#voting-rules).
+An individual becomes a [lead](#core-contributor) if all the other leads vote in favour.

+If vote is successful, the lead will ask the nominee if they want to accept the title.

+In the event of a rejection, the nominated person will be privately given the requirements they have yet to meet.
+Details of the discussion - for example, those who objected to the nomination - will not be disclosed.

 ### Core Contributor

-Core Contributors are outstanding [maintainers](#maintainer), ambassadors of Biome organisation and lead by example the community.
+Core Contributors are outstanding [maintainers](#maintainer), are ambassadors of Biome organisation and lead by example the community.

 - Push access to the [Biome GitHub org][gh-org], this includes all repositories
 - `Core contributor` status on the [Biome Discord server][discord]